mlengyel27/thesis_public/README.md

 This repository contains the scripts of my Quantitative Narrative Analysis pipeline built for my Masters Thesis research at KU Leuven.
 Scripts titled in order of execution.
+All scripts are written by me, outside sources are referenced in the comments.

 **Scripts used for data collection**